JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 6\.
 'I, Ahura Mazda, brought it down with mighty vigour, for the increase of the house, of the borough, of the town, of the country, to keep them, to maintain them, to look over them, to keep and maintain them close.

 7\.
-'Then Ardvi Sûra Anâhita, O Spitama Zarathu_s_tra! proceeded forth from the Maker Mazda.
+'Then Ardvi Sûra Anâhita, O Spitama Zarathu<i>s</i>tra! proceeded forth from the Maker Mazda.
 Beautiful were her white arms, thick as a horse's shoulder or still thicker; beautiful was her . . . .  [^281], and thus came she, strong, with thick arms, thinking thus in her heart:

 8\. ' “Who will praise me?
 Who will offer me a sacrifice, with libations cleanly prepared and well-strained, together with the Haoma and meat?
 To whom shall I cleave, who cleaves unto me, and thinks with me, and bestows gifts upon me, and is of good will unto me? [^282]”

 9\.
 'For her brightness and glory, I will offer her <span id="p56">[<sup><small>p.
 56</small></sup>]</span> a sacrifice worth being heard; I will offer up unto the holy Ardvi Sûra Anâhita a good sacrifice with an offering of libations;—thus mayest thou advise us when thou art appealed to!
 Mayest thou be most fully worshipped, O Ardvi Sûra Anâhita! with the Haoma and meat, with the baresma, with the wisdom of the tongue, with the holy spells, with the words, with the deeds, with the libations, and with the rightly-spoken words.

-‘Yê_n_hê hâtãm [^283]: All those beings of whom Ahura Mazda . . . .
+‘Yê<i>n</i>hê hâtãm [^283]: All those beings of whom Ahura Mazda . . . .

 ## II.

 10\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita, the wide-expanding and health-giving, who hates the Daêvas and obeys the laws of Ahura, who is worthy of sacrifice in the material world, worthy of prayer in the material world; the life-increasing and holy, the herd-increasing and holy, the fold-increasing and holy, the wealth-increasing and holy, the country-increasing and holy [^284];
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita, the wide-expanding and health-giving, who hates the Daêvas and obeys the laws of Ahura, who is worthy of sacrifice in the material world, worthy of prayer in the material world; the life-increasing and holy, the herd-increasing and holy, the fold-increasing and holy, the wealth-increasing and holy, the country-increasing and holy [^284];

 11\.
 'Who drives forwards on her chariot, holding the reins of the chariot.
 She goes driving, on this chariot, longing for men [^285] and thinking thus in her heart: “Who will praise me?
 Who will offer me a sacrifice, with libations cleanly prepared and well-strained, together with the Haoma and meat?
 To whom shall I cleave, who cleaves unto me, and thinks with me, and bestows gifts upon me, and is of good will unto me?”